-a challenge to men to support survivors of gender-based violence and to take concrete action to change our culture.
-MenChallenging members commit to raising money in support of survivors of violence, recruit new members, and take action.
-100% of the money you raise goes to the organizations that MenChallenging supports.
+a challenge to men to raise money in support of survivors of gender violence and to take concrete action to end the violence.
+100% of money raised goes to the organizations that MenChallenging supports.

 What is "gender-based violence"?